valpvf/Follow/README.md

 # Additional task

 1. Create routing with React router.
-2. If the user comes in via a route that does not exist, they need to be redirected to Home '/' - the home page. /tweets' - tweets component, a page showing tweets.
+2. If the user comes in via a route that does not exist, they need to be redirected to `Home '/'` - the home page. `'/tweets'` - tweets component, a page showing tweets.
-3. Tweet pages should have a "back" link that takes you to our main site.
+3. Tweet pages should have a `"back"` link that takes you to our main site.

 ## Increasing complexity task

-Add a filter.
+Add a `filter`.
 It should be a dropdown with 3 options (design as you like): show all, follow, followers.\
 show `all` - show all tweets.\
 `follow` - show tweets with follow status.\
 `followers` - show tweets with follow status.